Abstract:

 P<0.05), and 31.87% (

-P<0.05), respectively, indicating that forest ecosystems generally support more active microbial metabolism and stronger nutrient cycling potentials.
-Redundancy analysis demonstrated that soil pH was the most important factor explaining the spatial variation in enzyme activities, with an explanatory power of
+P<0.05) in activities of BG, NAG, LAP, and AP, respectively, compared with farmland soils, which indicated that forest ecosystems generally supported more active microbial metabolism and stronger nutrient cycling potential.
+Redundancy analysis demonstrated that soil pH was the most important factor explaining the spatial variations in enzyme activities, with the explanatory power of

 R2=0.74.
 Mean annual precipitation and ammonium-nitrogen content were also influential, accounting for 31% (